jsdealy/latin/miscellae/guideToLatinConversation.md

 To sell at auction, at
 public sale.

-To ask the price of any-
+To ask the price of anything.
-thing.

 How much do you wish
 for that?